redox-os/book/src/ch02-05-building-redox.md

 time make all
 ```

-This will make the target `build/x86_64/desktop/hardrive.img`, which you can run with an emulator.
+This will make the target `build/x86_64/desktop/hardrive.img`, which you can run with a virtual machine.

 Give it a while.
 Redox is big.
-This will do the following:
-- fetch some sources for the core tools from the Redox source servers, then build them.
-As it progressively cooks each package, it fetches the package's sources and builds it.
-- create a few empty files holding different parts of the final image filesystem.
-- using the newly built core tools, build the non-core packages into one of those filesystem parts.
-- fill the remaining filesystem parts appropriately with stuff built by the core tools to help boot Redox.
-- merge the different filesystem parts into a final Redox Operating System image ready-to-run in an emulator.
+Read [this](./ch08-07-build-phases.md#make-all-first-run) section to know what the `make all` command does.

-Note that the filesystem parts are merged using the [FUSE](https://github.com/libfuse/libfuse).
-Bootstrap.sh installs `libfuse`.
-If you have problems with the final assembly of Redox, check that `libfuse` is installed and you are able to use it.
+Note that the filesystem parts are merged using the [FUSE](https://github.com/libfuse/libfuse). `bootstrap.sh` install `libfuse`.
+If you have problems with the final image of Redox, verify if `libfuse` is installed and you are able to use it.

 ### build.sh

-`build.sh` is a shell script that allows you to easily specify the architecture you are building for, and the filesystem contents.
+`build.sh` is a shell script that allows you to easily specify the CPU architecture you are building for, and the filesystem contents.
 When you are doing Redox development, you should set them in `.config` (see [Configuration Settings](./ch02-07-configuration-settings.md)).
 But if you are just trying things out, use `build.sh` to run `make` for you. e.g.:

-- `./build.sh -a i686 -c server live` - Run `make` for an `i686` architecture, using the `server` configuration, `config/i686/server.toml`.
+- `./build.sh -a i686 -c server live` - Run `make` for an i686 (32-bits Intel/AMD) CPU architecture, using the `server` configuration, `config/i686/server.toml`.
 The resulting image is `build/i686/server/livedisk.iso`, which can be used for installation from a USB.

-- `./build.sh -f config/aarch64/desktop.toml qemu` - Run `make` for an `arm64/AArch64` architecture, using the `desktop` configuration, `config/aarch64/desktop.toml`.
+- `./build.sh -f config/aarch64/desktop.toml qemu` - Run `make` for an ARM64 (AArch64) CPU architecture, using the `desktop` configuration, `config/aarch64/desktop.toml`.
 The resulting image is `build/aarch64/desktop/harddrive.img`, which is then run in the emulator **QEMU**.

 If you use `build.sh`, it's recommended that you do so consistently, as `make` will not be aware of which version of the system you previously built with `build.sh`.
 Details of `build.sh` and other settings are described in [Configuration Settings](./ch02-07-configuration-settings.md).

-### Run in an emulator
+### Run in a virtual machine

-You can immediately run your image `build/x86_64/desktop/harddrive.img` in an emulator with the following command:
+You can immediately run your image `build/x86_64/desktop/harddrive.img` in a virtual machine with the following command:

 ```sh
 make qemu
 ```

-Note that if you built the system using `build.sh` to change architecture or filesystem contents, you should also use it to run the emulator.
+Note that if you built the system using `build.sh` to change the CPU architecture or filesystem contents, you should also use it to run the virtual machine.

 ```sh
 ./build.sh -a i686 -c server qemu